Tuesday, February 3, 2009

 “What if we call the cab company and ask for the taxi a few blocks away?
 Chances are they’ll send him, right?” suggested Dan.

-It was genius, we’d send the driver a few blocks away, call back and get another cab to pick us up before the other
+It was genius, we’d send the driver a few blocks away, call back and get another cab to pick us up before the other cabbie even realizes there was no one to pick up.
+It was perfect; we were home free… until the plan didn’t work.

 It was at that point that pony-tail decided to lock up for the night.
 Looking at one another, sighing, Dan and I sheepishly climbed into the cab.

 “How was bowling?” asked the driver, smiling ear to ear.
-We had a quiet ride home, then settled in for Paul
+We had a quiet ride home, then settled in for Paul Resier and his crazy early 90s clothing.

 Oh and I believe it was decided by 'crazy girl' around the middle of Resier's act that the unicorn in the dream being blown up symbolized the death of her innocence and me being blown up, well that was because I hadn't vacuumed like I said I would apparently.